 Patrick Hibbard, JEAP Postdoctoral Fellow

-Patrick Hibbard is a Postdoctoral Research Fellow at OSLC, working with the JEAP Initiative.
+Patrick Hibbard is a Postdoctoral Research Fellow who started working with the JEAP Initiative at OSLC, and has now transitioned to Chestnut Health Systems to continue this work.
 He studies programs and organizational management in the criminal justice and substance use disorder policy areas, using a variety of methodologies.
 He is interested in researching and improving programs in these areas, as he identifies as a person with lived experience in both the US criminal justice system and recovery from substance use disorder.

 Pilot Study: Treatment Courts and Community-Level Impact: A Rigorous Preliminary Examination of Criminal and Public Health Outcomes

 Treatment courts (TCs) address underlying conditions that lead to crime (such as substance use disorder), currently covering nearly every county in the US, but little is known about their impact on the communities in which they operate.
 This study explores TC influences on community-level crime, substance use services, and public health outcomes (like overdose deaths), as well as how factors within TCs (number of participants, graduation rates, etc.) alter these outcomes.